 You might think wandering round a coffin works might be morbid however it was interesting to see a piece of industrial history preserved.
 I’d definitely recommend visiting!

-Newman Brother Coffin Works will be participating in Musems at Night on Friday 13th May 18:30-20:30 with a talk from Gemma Freeman from William H Painter Funeral Directors, there will also be a chance to have a tour of the award-winning Newman Brothers’ factory.
-Tickets cost £8.50 and must be booked in advance by calling 0121 233 4790 or emailing email@example.com
+Newman Brother Coffin Works will be participating in Museums at Night on Friday 13th May 18:30-20:30 with a talk from Gemma Freeman from William H Painter Funeral Directors, there will also be a chance to have a tour of the award-winning Newman Brothers’ factory.
+Tickets cost £8.50 and must be booked in advance by calling 0121 233 4790 or emailing firstname.lastname@example.org

 For general opening times and admission prices please click here.